 The first thing we looked at were the botherder IPs used in WordPress attacks against the BLM website.
 Our exploration of bogon addresses showed clear relationships between the attacks that could be exposed by looking at the botherder addresses.

 The large blue ball of shared IP addresses on the left side of the bogon graph above surrounds two small incidents that occurred on August 8th and 9th.
 This massive ball of shared IP addresses consists of over 500 addresses from the private IP address spaces.
-Specifically, they include 382 addresses from the 172.16.0.0/12 address range and 177 addresses from the 10.0.0.0/8 address range.
+Specifically, they include 382 addresses from the 172.16.0.0/12 address range and 177 addressed from the 10.0.0.0/8 address range.
 Private address ranges are not entirely uncommon for WordPress pingback attacks.
 They can appear when the botherder is on the same hosting provider as the WordPress sites they are exploiting and can also be created when a botherder is spoofing random addresses.
 What is unusual is how clearly the overlapping bogon IP addresses link these two attacks.

 There were also globally addressable botherder IP addresses that linked each of the individual attacks against BLM together.
 It is likely that areas of sparse overlapping IPs exist because many botherders were clearly spoofing IP addresses.
 But the areas with many connections showed relationships that were worth exploring.

 One commonality between all the attacks was that while every attack has hundreds of spoofed botherder addresses that appear only once or twice, there are also a small number of botherder addresses that account for a majority of the bots herded for the attack.
 In the August 8th and 9th attacks, which can be seen at the bottom of the globally addressable IP graph, three IP addresses accounted for 95% (13,963 / 14,585) of the WordPress connections that identified a botherder.